5 Simple Tricks to Cure Insomnia

 The words be consistent written on a notepad

-Just like our bodies benefit from a healthy diet and exercise, our sleep thrives on a consistent routine.
-When we go to bed and wake up at the same time every day, we help regulate our internal clock, which makes it easier to fall asleep and wake up feeling refreshed.
-This is particularly important on the weekends, when we may be tempted to stay up late or sleep in, disrupting our natural sleep rhythm.
+Just as your body benefits from a healthy diet and exercise, your sleep thrives on consistency.
+Going to bed and waking up at the same time each day helps regulate your internal clock, making it easier to fall asleep and wake up feeling refreshed.

 2) Avoid Eating Before Bedtime